kyma-project/kyma/docs/event-bus/docs/02-01-event-bus.md

 ![Publish Events](./assets/publish-events.svg)

-1. The external application integrated with Kyma makes a REST API request to the Application Connector to indicate that a new Event is available.
+1. The external application integrated with Kyma makes a REST API request to the Application Connector's Events Gateway to indicate that a new Event is available.
 The request provides the Application Connector with the Event metadata.
 2. The Application Connector enriches the Event with the details of its source.

 > **NOTE:** There is always one dedicated instance of the Application Connector for every instance of an external solution connected to Kyma.